Alabama Car Accident Attorneys

 In some instances, it may be appropriate to file a product liability claim against a liable manufacturer in addition to or in place of a standard car accident claim.

-At Morris Haynes Attorneys at Law, we assist individuals who have been involved in all types of automobile accidents, including but not limited to those involving:
+At Morris Haynes Attorneys at Law, we assist individuals who have been involved in all types of auto accidents.

 - Multiple vehicles